Black Friday laptop buyer's guide

 OK: AMD’s E-series APU

-Barely adequate: Intel N-series Pentium or N-series Celeron CPUs or Z-series Atom.
+Barely adequate: Intel N-series Pentium, Intel N-series Celeron, or Intel Z-series Atom

 RAM